Lebowski89/blog/content/common/Templates.md

 title: Common Tasks - Templates
 ---

-One of the most important tasks and one of the primary reasons I'm using Ansible is to set-up the various configs for my VMs and the services residing on them.
+One of the most important tasks, and one of the primary reasons I'm using Ansible, is to set-up the various configs for my VMs and the services in them.
 For this, I typically template a basic config file from a role directory into the desired system or service folder:

 ```yaml
 - name: Template file